puneeth-nikin/suvera-dbt-project/README.md

 ---

-This project follows DBT best practices and is production-grade and self-documenting with `dbt docs`.
+This project follows DBT best practices and self-documenting with `dbt docs`.